 Education, Health and Care Plan (EHCP):

-This type of support is available for children with significant special needs whose learning requirements are severe, complex and/or lifelong and who need extra hours of support in school.
+This support is designed for children with significant special needs whose learning needs are severe, complex, and/or lifelong, and who may require extra assistance beyond the notional SEND budget.

 How do we assess and review progress?